Veganism: Dietary veganism

+Some people follow a vegan diet but not other aspects of veganism.
+Dietary veganism is limited to following a plant-exclusive diet.
+Dietary veganism is in contrast to ethical veganism which is defined as a philosophical belief that is a protected characteristic under the UK's Equality Act 2010.
+Authors like Richard Twine and Breeze Harper argue that dietary veganism cannot be called veganism, as veganism is more than a diet.
+Gary L. Francione has argued that the promotion of "dietary veganism" lacks the moral imperative expressed by Leslie J. Cross, an early and influential vice-president of The Vegan Society, who said in 1949 that veganism was "the abolition of the exploitation of animals by man".

+The Vegan Society of Canada have criticized dietary veganism stating, "since veganism is not a list of ingredients there is also no such thing as a dietary vegan.
+Veganism cannot be split into sub-components; this is a case where the whole is greater than the sum of its parts".
+Others have suggested that the arguments for dietary veganism can be extended to support ethical veganism.

 Feminist veganism

 Pioneers

-One of the leading activists and scholars of feminist animal rights is Carol J. Adams.
+One leading activist and scholar of feminist animal rights is Carol J. Adams.
 Her premier work, The Sexual Politics of Meat: A Feminist-Vegetarian Critical Theory (1990), noted the relationship between feminism and meat consumption.
-Since the release of The Sexual Politics of Meat, Adams has published several other works, including essays, books, and keynote addresses.
-In one of her speeches, "Why feminist-vegan now?"—adapted from her original address at the "Minding Animals" conference in Newcastle, Australia (2009)—Adams stated that "the idea that there was a connection between feminism and vegetarianism came to [her] in October 1974", illustrating that the concept of feminist veganism has been around for nearly half a century.
-Other authors have echoed Adams' ideas while also expanding on them.
-Feminist scholar Angella Duvnjak stated in "Joining the Dots: Some Reflections on Feminist-Vegan Political Practice and Choice" that she was met with opposition when she pointed out the connection between feminist and vegan ideals, even though the connection seemed more than obvious to her and other scholars (2011).
+Since its release, Adams has published several other works, including essays, books, and keynote addresses.
+In one of her speeches, "Why feminist-vegan now?"—adapted from her original address at the "Minding Animals" conference in Newcastle, Australia (2009)—she said, "the idea that there was a connection between feminism and vegetarianism came to [her] in October 1974".
+Other authors have echoed Adams's ideas and expanded on them.
+Feminist scholar Angella Duvnjak wrote in "Joining the Dots: Some Reflections on Feminist-Vegan Political Practice and Choice" (2011) that she was met with opposition when she pointed out the connection between feminist and vegan ideals, even though the connection seemed more than obvious to her and other scholars.

 Animal and human abuse parallels

 One of the central concepts that animates feminist veganism is the idea that there is a connection between the oppression of women and the oppression of animals.
 For example, Marjorie Spiegal compared the consumption or servitude of animals for human gain to slavery.
-This connection is further mirrored by feminist vegan writers like Carrie Hamilton, who pointed out that violent "rapists sometimes exhibit behavior that seems to be patterned on the mutilation of animals" suggesting there is a parallel between the violence of rape and animal cruelty.
+This connection is further mirrored by feminist vegan writers like Carrie Hamilton, who wrote that violent "rapists sometimes exhibit behavior that seems to be patterned on the mutilation of animals", suggesting there is a parallel between rape and animal cruelty.